Preprocessor Directives and the Build Process

 #endif

-The first time the above file gets included, MyClass is not defined within the preprocessor, so the entire contents of the file are copied across.
+The first time the above file gets included into a source file, MyClass is not defined within that source file, so the entire contents of the file are copied across.

 That includes a definition for MyClass so, after the first inclusion, MyClass is then defined.
 If the file is included a second time, the #ifndef directive detects the definition, so everything until #endif (effectively the whole file) gets excluded.